ricomariani/CG-SQL-author/docs/user_guide/03_expressions_fundamentals.md

 LET b := x = y;  -- bool (maybe not null depending on x/y)
 ```

-The pseudo function "nullable" removes `not null` from the type of
+The pseudo-function "nullable" removes `not null` from the type of
 its argument but otherwise does no computation.
 This can be useful to
 initialize nullable types.

 ```sql